Research: Social media, Health, Political, Crisis/risk

 View Full CV

 I grew up in Panama City, Florida.
 I have a great wife and two amazing kids.
-I decided to become a teacher after serving as an instructor as part of my fellowship while at University of Central Florida.
+I caught the teaching bug while completing my master's degree at University of Central Florida.
 This led to my pursuit of a doctorate at the University of Florida, where I fell in love with public relations research.
-I've been at TTU for 10 years and have served in a variety of administrative roles including six years as the chair of the Department of Public Relations and two years as the assistant dean for graduate studies in the College of Media & Communication.
+I've been at TTU since 2007 and have served in a variety of administrative roles including six years as the chair of the Department of Public Relations.
+Currently, I serve as the assistant dean for graduate studies in the College of Media & Communication.

 - Content Analysis